 A GEEP is a General Emergency Evacuation Plan.
 This type of plan is required in buildings used by the general public or places of work with transient workers.

-If a premises is accessible to people who may require assistance with exiting a building in the case of an emergency, the Responsible Person needs to ensure that a GEEP is in place.
-A GEEP should include details of:
+If premises are accessible to people who may require assistance with exiting a building in the case of an emergency, the Responsible Person needs to ensure that a GEEP is in place.

-- the building’s layout
+- The building’s layout

-- evacuation procedures
+- Evacuation procedures

-- equipment and communication devices to be used in an emergency
+- Equipment and communication devices to be used in an emergency

 In public buildings, a GEEP must be available to all visitors and there should be regular drills to ensure that all staff are aware of the procedure.